OpenRegulatory Template

 Incident Assessment Framework

-The following criteria are based on the MEDDEV 2.12/1 rev. 8 guidance document.
+The following criteria are based on the MEDDEV 2.12/1 rev. 8 and MDCG 2023-03 guidance documents.
 Any event which meets all three criteria listed below is considered a serious incident and must be reported to the competent national authorities.
+Events that are not evaluated as reportable serious incidents may still be required to be documented and and considered in other quality management system processes (e.g. CAPA or post-market surveillance).

-For correct understanding, keep in mind that the template form below can be also used to document appropriately why an event was NOT considered a reportable incident!
+Keep in mind that this form can be also used to document appropriately why an event was NOT considered a reportable incident.

 (1) General Event Description and Occurrence